Cooking My Dreams

 bowl of orzo salad on a blue towel

 There's nothing better than a delicious cold pasta salad on these hot summer days!
 It's a filling lunch or even a perfect family dinner to eat outside on the patio.
-There are so many different variations that you can do, like this Pesto Caprese Pasta Salad or this Grilled Vegetables Farro Salad.
+There are so many different variations that you can do, like this Pesto Caprese Pasta Salad, this Mediterranean Cous Cous Salad, or this Grilled Vegetables Farro Salad.

 I also love to make a big batch of pasta salad to eat during the week when it's too hot to cook!